-Due to the coronavirus (COVID-19) pandemic, TEQSA is aware that many providers, particularly independent providers, have made the transition to online delivery with little support and few resources.
+Due to the coronavirus (COVID-19) pandemic, TEQSA was aware that many providers made the transition to online delivery with little support and few resources.

-This resource has been collated by TEQSA to assist the sector’s rapid transition to online learning during COVID-19.
+This resource was collated by TEQSA to assist the sector’s rapid transition to online learning during COVID-19.

-To date, the resources listed cover a range of topics related to online learning, from getting started and helping workforces to work online, to student experiences and assessment integrity.
+The resources listed cover a range of topics relating to online learning, from getting started and helping workforces to work online, to student experiences and assessment integrity.

-Not all resources will be relevant to every provider, so TEQSA has designed this website to be accessible and easy to peruse.
+Not all resources will be relevant to every provider and the website has been designed to reflect this with accessible and easy to peruse sections.

-TEQSA commends the sector’s adaptability and resilience, and its commitment to continuing to uphold the Higher Education Standards during the challenges presented by the pandemic.
+TEQSA commends the sector’s adaptability and resilience, and its commitment to upholding the Higher Education Standards during the challenges presented by the pandemic.
 TEQSA is committed to working in partnership with the sector, and this endures in ordinary, and extraordinary, circumstances.